fngl2809/TUGAS-PSD/README.md

 # TUGAS-PSD
-Collection of assignments and projects for the Digital Systems Programming (PSD) course
+Collection of assignments and projects for the Digital Systems Programming (PSD) course.